Should I Get TSA PreCheck? Here’s Why & How

 TSA PreCheck

-TSA PreCheck is a program that essentially pre-screens you — and this screening is good for five years — before arriving at the airport, allowing you to go through an expedited screening line.
+TSA PreCheck is a program that essentially pre-screens you — and this screening is good for 5 years — before arriving at the airport, allowing you to go through an expedited screening line.

 You also do not have to take off your shoes, remove your laptop from its bag or take off light jackets.
 Lines SHOULD be shorter there and the time and hassle saved from removing shoes, etc. is incredibly valuable.